EnHackathon/staging/_posts/2019-12-11-CallumWard.md

-After talking to some of the core devs on the [`gitter`](https://gitter.im/beeware/general), I'm somewhat hopeful that they'll be able to direct us at some work to be done, which might represents good group projects for further contribution in the New Year.
+After talking to some of the core devs on the [`gitter`](https://gitter.im/beeware/general), I'm somewhat hopeful that they'll be able to direct us at some work to be done, which might represent good group projects for further contribution in the New Year.